theevo/CategorySwiper/Discovery-tree.md

 - 👟 First run
     - 👉 create StatesView[^13]
         - inform StatesView when SwipeableCardsView swiping complete
+            - create tests for isDoneSwiping
+                - investigate replacing protocol func with closure property[^22]
+                - ✅ test given transactions not empty, when all cards swiped, then doneSwiping is true
+                - ✅ test when transactions empty, then isDoneSwiping is false
         - ✅ create ViewModels from within InterfaceManager[^15]
         - ✅ move AppStates into InterfaceManager
         - ✅ absorb the conditional logic of SwipeableCardsModel's state[^14]